Shubham9770400612/nodejs.dev/content/learn/getting-started/node-difference-browser.en.md

 ---
 title: differences-between-nodejs-and-the-browser
-displayTitle: 'Differences between Node.js and the Browser'
+displayTitle: 'Differences between Node.js and the
 description: 'How writing JavaScript application in Node.js differs from programming for the Web inside the browser'
 authors: flaviocopes, ollelauribostrom, MylesBorins, fhemberger, LaRuaNa, ahmadawais, karlhorky
 category: learn